-General overview
+3.1 General overview

-In order to establish a branch of a non-Hong Kong company in Hong Kong, an application for registration with the Registrar of Companies and the Commissioner of Inland Revenue should be submitted within one month of the non-Hong Kong company having establishing a place of business in Hong Kong.
+In order to establish a branch of a non-Hong Kong company in Hong Kong, an application for registration with the Registrar and the Commissioner of Inland Revenue ("Commissioner") should be submitted within one month of the non-Hong Kong company having established a place of business in Hong Kong.
 Registration with the Registrar may not even be necessary if the office of the branch is not used to transact business which creates legal obligations in Hong Kong.
 Representative offices are discussed separately below.

-It is common for non-Hong Kong companies to register a branch using the address of a professional firm as a temporary measure prior to establishing an actual place of business in Hong Kong for various reasons, including obtaining the evidence of registration necessary to facilitate the lease of premises, to expedite visa applications for employees coming from overseas, and to enable the opening of bank accounts.
+It is common for non-Hong Kong companies to register a branch using the address of a professional firm as a temporary measure prior to establishing an actual place of business in Hong Kong.
+The various reasons include obtaining the evidence of registration necessary to facilitate the lease of premises, to expedite visa applications for employees coming from overseas, and to enable the opening of bank accounts.

 The branch will normally be registered in Hong Kong under the name of the non-Hong Kong company.
-However, a branch may be directed to change its corporate name for Hong Kong purposes if it is the same as or too similar to the name of an existing Hong Kong company or branch already on the Register of Companies (provided it is so directed within six months of registration) or if its corporate name is so misleading as to the nature of the activities which the branch carries on in Hong Kong as to be likely to cause harm to the public.
+However, a branch may be directed to change its company name for Hong Kong purposes if it is the same as or too similar to the name of an existing Hong Kong company or branch already on the Register of Companies (provided it is so directed within six months of registration), or if its company name is so misleading as to the nature of the activities which the branch carries on in Hong Kong as to be likely to cause harm to the public.
 Please note that the registration of a company name with the Companies Registry does not confer any trade mark rights or any other intellectual property rights in respect of the company name or any part thereof.

-Once established, the non-Hong Kong company must in each year file an Annual Return together with its latest published accounts.
+Once established, the non-Hong Kong company must in each year file an annual return together with its latest published accounts.
 However, the filing of accounts will not be required if the non-Hong Kong company is neither required by the law of the place of its incorporation, the laws of any other jurisdictions where the company is registered as a company, nor the rules of the stock exchange or similar regulatory bodies in any of those jurisdictions to publish its accounts or to deliver copies of its accounts to any person in whose office they may be inspected as of right by members of the public.
-It must also inform the Registrar from time to time of changes in its corporate structure, statutes or management (e.g. amendments to its charter or governing statutes, changes in its corporate name and changes in the particulars of directors and secretary) in order for the branch to maintain its good standing under the laws of Hong Kong.
+It must also inform the Registrar from time to time of changes in its corporate structure, statutes or management (e.g. amendments to its charter or governing statutes, changes in its company name and changes in the particulars of directors and secretary) in order for the branch to maintain its good standing under the laws of Hong Kong.

-Special obligations imposed on a branch include the requirement that it conspicuously states, on its letterhead and in the place(s) it carries on business in Hong Kong, the non-Hong Kong company's name, the country of its incorporation and whether the non-Hong Kong company is a limited liability company.
+Special obligations imposed on a branch include the requirement that it conspicuously states, on its letterhead (and other "communication documents") and contracts (and other "transaction instruments") and at its "business venues" in Hong Kong, the non-Hong Kong company's name, the country of its incorporation and whether the non-Hong Kong company is a limited liability company.

-Ceasing business in Hong Kong for a branch requires a notice of that fact in the specified form to the Registrar within 7 days after cessation.
+Ceasing business in Hong Kong for a branch requires a notice in the specified form to be filed to the Registrar within 7 days after cessation.
 The non-Hong Kong company shall also inform the Commissioner of the cessation of business at the same time.
 However, any outstanding taxes or returns will need to be finalised and an authorised representative for service of process will need to be maintained for a period of at least 11 months after such cessation.